Florida private Christian school asks LGBTQ students to leave

 HILLSBOROUGH COUNTY, Fla.
-(WFLA) – A Florida mother is opening up about her decision to remove her lesbian daughter from a private Christian school with a policy that gay students are not welcome and “would be asked to leave immediately.”
+(WFLA) — A Florida mother is opening up about her decision to remove her daughter, who is a lesbian, from a private Christian school with a policy that gay students are not welcome and “would be asked to leave immediately.”

 “She was scared she was gonna open her mouth and expose herself, right but she’s not scared anymore,” said the mom, who asked to conceal her identity for fear of harassment.